aryan47/Outlier-detector/README.md

-# OutlinerDetector
+# OutlierDetector
-Used OutlinerDetector algorithm to detect outliners
+Used OutlierDetector algorithm to detect outliners